DylanAlloy/UnicornBreakfast/README.md

 Once the box is up and running and you're ssh'd into it, it's time to create your Caravel user and start it up.

-`sudo fabmanager create-admin --app caravel && bash /caravel.sh`
+`sudo fabmanager create-admin --app caravel && sudo bash /caravel.sh`
    - Keep these credentials in mind, you'll need them to log into Caravel.

 At which point we can explore our Caravel interface at `localhost:1234` or `127.0.0.1:1234`